 Why is National Health Center Week important?

-National Health Center Week is a powerful tool used to rally public support for the Community Health Center program that translates into legislative victories, positive administrative policies, and thriving partnerships to foster a more equitable healthcare delivery system for all people.
-It also provides an opportunity to highlight the unique needs of local communities and a shared strategy in community health.
-Most importantly, it is a time to celebrate Community Health Centers as the nation’s largest network of primary care providers that serves 30+ million patients annually!
+National Health Center Week is a time to rally public support for the Community Health Center program.
+Activities and advocacy help build momentum for legislative victories, positive administrative policies, and thriving partnerships that foster a more equitable health care delivery system for all.
+It also provides an opportunity to highlight the unique needs of local communities and a shared investment in community health.
+Most importantly, it is a time to celebrate Community Health Centers as the nation’s largest network of primary care providers that serves 32.5 million patients annually!

 What are the goals of National Health Center Week?

-National Health Center Week is a time to build power and relationships that:
+National Health Center Week is a time to inspire and build relationships that:

 1. Celebrate Community Health Centers and the comprehensive, innovative, and cost-effective care they provide.

-2. Increase awareness and community support for Community Health Centers.
+2. Increase awareness and support for Community Health Centers.

 How does the National Association of Community Health Centers (NACHC) support National Health Center Week?

-Every year, NACHC unveils a theme for National Health Center Week and provides training, toolkits, and resources to help Community Health Centers plan successful messaging and activities.
+Every year, NACHC unveils a theme for National Health Center Week and provides training, toolkits, and resources to help Community Health Centers plan meaningful messaging and activities.
 Each health center will be mailed a National Health Center Week packet (addressed to the CEO) that includes a poster and other materials.
 Additional swag, such as t-shirts and banners, are available via the online store.
 In addition, NACHC solicits sponsorships to support health center events at both the national and local levels.
-Information about National Health Center Week can be found at www.healthcenterweek.org.
 Please email grassroots@nachc.org with any questions.

 What is the importance of having a National Health Center Week theme and focus days?